 If life has resumed its course in Armenia after a few weeks of confinement, the environmental challenge and the questioning of societies and their way of life must be at the heart of the reflections according to Narine and Ghazar.
 Both inhabitants of the capital Yerevan located a few kilometers from the Turkish border, they narrate in a passionate way about their various commitments in projects for youth.

-Portrait written by Hélène Bourgon
+Crossed portrait by Hélène Bourgon

-Women rights in Armenia
+Women’s rights in Armenia

 « I am lucky, my family has always encouraged me to realise my projects, my sister for example works in business, an environment reserved for men in our society.
 In the capital, there are therefore many career paths like ours, but in the majority of cases, in Armenia, women are still excluded from social projects and recognised positions, especially in politics, where there are very few women in our parliament », remarks Narine.
 An opinion shared by Ghazar who, in the middle of a Master’s degree in Law, is interested in the issues of domestic violence and women’s rights in the labour market. « Many Armenians think that a woman’s place is in the kitchen and that they are in no position to decide anything ».
 Gender issues are therefore rarely discussed in Armenian society and they represent a real challenge for these two committed young people. « We have a big problem with LGBT issues and the youth groups we receive are not always ready to talk about it.
 So, we have created tools for a smooth approach.
 Sometimes families think it’s wrong and forbid their young people to participate in our workshops », adds Narine.
 Despite this context, they were able to set up 35 groups of young people aged 18 to 35 who came to talk about men’s and women’s rights throughout the country and thus participate in changing certain moral values that are still very much rooted in Armenian society.

 The AJCM, an opportunity to discover Mediterranean cultures